brentgroves/repsys/k8s/kong-install.md

 ## Note

-**Uninstalling this was not easy because I could not find any documentation!**
+**Uninstalling this was not easy because I could not find any documentation!**  Now that I have thought about it.
+If I would have deleted the gatewayclass and gateway configuration after deleting the echo service and before uninstalling the kgo helm chart and deleting the kong-system namespace things might have gone smoothly.

 Both Kong Gateway Operator and Kong Ingress Controller can be configured using the **[Kubernetes Gateway API](https://github.com/kubernetes-sigs/gateway-api)**.